 Alternative Senior Travel

-Alison Gardner Describes the Options for Mature Travelers to Clay Hubbs
+Alison Gardner Describes the Options for Mature Travelers to Dr. Clay A. Hubbs

 Writer, photographer, and book and magazine editor Alison Gardner’s Canadian passport reads “Citizen of the World.”
 As the associate editor of Canadian Maturity for six years she developed a particular expertise in alternative travel, focusing on older adults and women and solo travelers of any age.
-I’m pleased to announce that Alison has agreed to join Transitions Abroad as its Senior Travel Editor effective with the July/August 2004 issue.
+I’m pleased to announce that Alison has agreed to join Transitions Abroad as its Senior Travel Editor.
 I recently spoke with her about her book and website devoted to alternative travel.

 |Alison Gardner prepares for a horseback camping trip in